Zillow Leads vs Realtor.com Leads. Which is Worth It?

 Your website with live search is the control center for every other channel in this plan.
 An IDX Real Estate Website turns random traffic into high intent sessions by letting buyers and sellers explore listings, save searches, and request help on a platform you control.
 The goal is simple.
 Make your site the obvious place for serious locals to check prices and trends.

-Two simple metrics help you judge progress.
-First, watch organic traffic to those neighborhood pages and look for steady growth over several months.
-Second, monitor time on page and scroll depth.
-Longer visits and deeper scrolls signal that buyers and sellers are taking your local authority seriously and are more likely to respond when you invite them to talk.
+Two simple metrics show whether the asset is gaining traction: organic traffic to those neighborhood pages and engagement depth.
+Longer visits and deeper scrolls signal that buyers and sellers are taking your local authority seriously.

 Reallocating the Investment: Owning the Pipeline